Thailand legal and accounting and tax considerations in 2023

 - Approximately 45 days following incorporation, a Thai Revenue Department team will do a one-time inspection/verification visit off each new company office;

-- Healy Consultants Group PLC recommends every Thai entity maintain a Thai resident director to liaise with the Thai government.
+- Healy Consultants Group recommends every Thai entity maintain a Thai resident director to liaise with the Thai government.
 Unfortunately, administrative interactions with the Thai government still require a Thai resident director to visit and sign documentation in person.
 For example, when our Client sets up a telephone line or activates water and electricity for office premises.
-For simplicity purposes, Healy Consultants Group PLC will provide a professional passive nominee resident director until our Client appoints its own local director.
+For simplicity purposes, Healy Consultants Group will provide a professional passive nominee resident director until our Client appoints its own local director.

 - The Thai government regulates the activities in which foreign companies can engage in.
 Regulated industries are included in the table below.
 In summary, multinationals are i) not allowed to engage in activities stated in List 1 ii) but allowed to invest in List 2 and List 3, subject to prior government authorization.
 Prior authorization must be obtained through i) US-Thailand Amity treaty (U.S. Clients only) ii) Thai BOI and iii) Foreign Business License from the Ministry of Commerce.
 Foreign companies who violate the Foreign Business Act will be subject to i) a fine of up to THB 1 million and/or ii) up to three years of imprisonment.